inuwamobarak/inuwamobarak/README.md

 - 👋 Hi, I’m @inuwamobarak
 - 👀 I’m interested in Data Science, AI, Machine learning and Analytics.
-- 🌱 I’m currently learning various skills and techniques in the field to uprade my profession.
-- 💞️ I’m looking to collaborate on interesting projects.
+- 💞️ I’m looking to collaborate and learn more from interesting projects.
 - 📫 You could send me an email: inuwamobarak@gmail.com.
 Cheers to meeting you.
+- 🌱 You could also read some of my articles on https://www.analyticsvidhya.com/blog/author/inuwamobarak/

-# Tech Stack
+# Tech Stack 🌱
 Top tech stacks

 | Languages     | Tools         | Environment  |